 WCTC's Fitness Center serves as a resource for students and employees to maintain a healthy lifestyle.
 Credit students and employees receive a free membership to the Fitness Center.
+Community memberships are not available.

 Classes and Personal Training